What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 Which governing law is customarily used on acquisitions?

-The target’s or acquirer’s place of incorporation.
+The target’s (or, in certain circumstances, the acquirer’s) place of incorporation.

 What public-facing documentation must a buyer produce in connection with the acquisition of a listed company?